Vietnam hotel / Vietnam's hotspot hotels going for the gold online

 Crystal home cleaning has been providing domestic cleaning to Melbourne homes for 13 years.

 Let us do the mundane housework while you relax and take some time off!

 We are specialised in domestic cleaning services such as housekeeping, ironing and laundry.
 Strata cleaning service Sydney, All our domestic cleaners are trustworthy, trained and policechecked!

-made online over tour groups that book through local travel agencies, as it is more profitable.
+through local travel agencies, as it is more profitable.
 These hotels have colluded with foreign travel websites to keep room rates sky high, which is making Vietnam a less appealing tourist destination than other regional countries, experts say.

 “Thirty-five percent of our hotel’s revenue came from guests booking through foreign travel websites and this proportion is expected to increase in the future,” he said.

 Most hotels pay foreign travel websites commissions of between 15-25 percent of room rates with both parties allegedly agreeing to charge inflated prices to maximize profits.

 Director of a local booking website, who also wanted to remain anonymous, said he can make a profit selling rooms at lower rates, but was unable to do so because the hotels wanted to keep the room rates consistent for all travel websites.